 INFP — kindness and understanding and love and a puppy

 INFPs are the type most likely to commit random acts of kindness.
 That’s true during the holiday season, and any other time of the year, too.
-So it makes sense that what INFPs really want for the holidays is a little peace on earth and goodwill toward their fellow man (or woman).
+So it makes sense that what INFPs really want is a little peace on earth and goodwill toward their fellow humans.

 Sure, this introverted personality type will enjoy certain aspects of the holidays, such as showing the ones they love how much they mean to them.
 But if they could wish on the star on the top of their Christmas tree, they’d give the world what it really needs now more than ever — a little kindness.